Kier73/Generative-Memory/README.md

 Generative Memory is in an application state. tested across multiple domains  natively via the backend Rust Engine (`gmem_rs`):

 ### 1. Breaking the Speed Barrier (20+ Million Ops/Sec)
-Because this system replaces reading RAM with calculating equations, those equations need to be instantly fast.
-Written natively in Rust and executed directly over C-pointers, Generative Memory safely computes and returns memory coordinates at a blisteringly fast **20,746,888 times per second**—vastly outpacing standard Python or network Dictionary limits, with absolutely **zero multithreading race conditions**.
+Because this system replaces optimizes memory through equations, meaning those equations need to be. fast.
+Written natively in Rust and executed directly over C-pointers, Generative Memory safely computes and returns memory coordinates at a fair **20,746,888 times per second**—vastly outpacing standard Python or network Dictionary limits, with absolutely **zero multithreading race conditions**.

 ### 2. Deep Learning Parity (261x Memory Savings)
 When Neural Networks (like PyTorch LLMs) train on data, they typically require hundreds of gigabytes of expensive Graphics Card memory (VRAM).